 Conclusion

-So these were some of the best solutions to fix a USB flash drive that the Format Removable Tool is not able to format.
-Remember that formatting the drive will remove all the data stored in the drive so don’t forget to create a backup of the storage device before formatting it so that you can retain the crucial files from it.
+So these were some of the best solutions to fix a USB flash drive that the Format Removable Tool cannot format.
+Remember that formatting the drive will remove all the data stored in the drive, so don’t forget to create a backup of the storage device before formatting it so that you can retain the crucial files from it.